otetard/ownpad/README.md

 ## Configuration

-In order to make Ownpad work, you need to go to the configuration panel and then fill the “Collaborative documents” section.
-There is no need to fill both Etherpad and Ethercalc hosts.
+In order to make Ownpad work, go to the configuration panel (Settings / Admininstration / Additional Settings) and fill in the necessary data within the “Ownpad (collaborative documents)” section.

 Afterwards, the “pad” and/or “calc” items will be available in the “+” menu from the “File” app.